catapam/investnest/README.md

 ## Existing Features

+* **Fully functional front-end website**: Users can learn about the product, choose plans, signin, initiad a contact and find social medias.
 * **Portfolio Management**: Allows users to create, update, and delete portfolios and assets, with real-time data updates.
-* **Real-Time Data Integration**: Fetches and displays up-to-date market prices for all assets in a user’s portfolio.
 * **User Authentication and Authorization**: Secure login, registration, and role-based access control.
 * **Reporting and Analytics**: Detailed performance metrics and visualizations to help users track their investments.

 ## Future Features

+* **Real-Time Data Integration**: Fetches and displays up-to-date market prices for all assets in a user’s portfolio.
 * **Advanced Analytics**: Introduce more advanced analytics, such as risk assessments and forecasting tools.
 * **Automated Alerts**: Implement automated alerts for significant portfolio changes.
 * **Portfolio Sharing**: Allow users to share their portfolios with others securely.